symfony/symfony-docs/reference/configuration/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 *   ``login_path`` (type: ``string``, default: ``/login``)
-    This is the URL that the user will be redirected to (unless ``use_forward``
+    This is the path that the user will be redirected to (unless ``use_forward``
     is set to ``true``) when he/she tries to access a protected resource
     but isn't fully authenticated.

-    This URL **must** be accessible by a normal, un-authenticated user, else
+    This path **must** be accessible by a normal, un-authenticated user, else
     you may create a redirect loop.
 For details, see
     ":ref:`Avoid Common Pitfalls<book-security-common-pitfalls>`".

 *   ``check_path`` (type: ``string``, default: ``/login_check``)
-    This is the URL that your login form must submit to.
+    This is the path that your login form must submit to.
 The firewall will
     intercept any requests (``POST`` requests only, by default) to this URL
     and process the submitted login credentials.